JLPLabs/Using_lua-ssm/api.rst

 ``set_passive()``
   Mark the current running process as passive.

+``spawn(f: function, ...: any): CTable``
+  Create a process from a function and passes it the remaining arguments (...), at a higher priority than the caller.
+  The caller will suspend as the newly spawned process executes its inaugural instant; the caller will resume execution in the same instant after the new process waits or terminates.

+  If f has been added to ``ssm`` then can use method format: ``f:spawn(...)``

+``start(entry: function(...: any): R, ...: any ): time: LogicalTime, val: R`` Executes the entry in a synchronous context, starting at time == 0.
+Can pass agruments ``...``.
+  Returns the completion time and the return value of type R.

 ``unpack(t: table, i: number|nil): ...``
   A table unpack that works for table with overloaded __index